HISTORY OF THE CALL PROGRAM

 The intent of the CALL program, from its inception, has been to offer high-quality, non-credit courses, mainly Liberal Arts courses, to older citizens of the Monadnock region and to offer these courses for two short terms (early Fall and later Spring) at a reasonable cost.
 From the beginning, CALL members have been actively engaged in suggesting or even creating the course offerings.

-Currently, about 225 members take advantage of CALL classes each semester.
+Currently, over 300 members take advantage of CALL classes each semester.
 Class topics range from Arts and Humanities offerings to cell biology, exercise, foreign policy, current events, and more!